mseckykoebel/website/blog-posts/github-container-registry.md

 ## Background

 I am relatively new to docker.
-However, this post less about what docker is, and more a walkthrough containing my notes on how to host docker images on the Github container registry (GHCR), and then push those images to github packages.
+However, this post is less about what docker is, and more a walkthrough containing my notes on how to host docker images on the Github container registry (GHCR), and then push those images to GitHub packages.

 Like the docker registry, the GitHub container registry is a repository for container images made through a containerization platform like Docker.
 In a nutshell, instead of deploying images to docker's container registry docker hub, in this walkthrough, we'll be using the GitHub container registry, which can be found at [ghcr.io](https://ghcr.io).
 I am making this post because, although lots of these steps are already documented online, I still ran into some roadblocks doing this myself, either through poor documentation or no documentation at all.